 Otherwise, we wait and wait and wait and end up with our Plan-B which is going to be “a disaster and regret for life”.
 Why?
 Our Plan-B may look “green” from the outside for a time being but it doesn’t last long.
 Soon it shows its true color.

 The one that is from God will come with one color that lasts for a lifetime.

 So, if a girl waits on God to get married, she has to wait for God to respond to her prayers as she prepares herself to be a godly wife as the Word of God says she should.
 She has to prepare herself to accept the man God brings into her life.
 If she doesn’t have any Plan-B in store, she accepts the man God brings into her life.
 She won’t say, “But his nose is very short,” or, “He is shorter than me, I want a six-foot tall man”.
 Are you serious?
-Remember, she put all her eggs in one basket.
+Remember, she puts all her eggs in one basket.
 So, she takes the man God brings into her life.

 Are you waiting on God to get married?
 If you are, make sure you don’t make God wait on you.
-People who truly wait on God never put to shame:
+People who truly wait on God will never put to shame:

 “Yet those who wait for the Lord